Cardiac tamponade

 • Emergency decompression options depend on cause and setting

-• Pericardiocentesis (often US-guided): aspirate pericardial fluid; may leave pericardial drain
+• Pericardiocentesis (often US-guided): aspirate pericardial fluid, may leave pericardial drain

 • Subxiphoid pericardial window: incision below xiphoid, open pericardium, evacuate clot/fluid, place drain